Adrian Benepe: Nonprofit service

 After retiring from the Parks Department, Benepe continued working with urban parks at the nonprofit Trust for Public Land, where he became a senior vice president of city park development.
 It was there that work promoting a 10-Minute Walk to a park or green space for all people in the United States began.

 On September 9, 2020, the Brooklyn Botanic Garden announced that it selected Benepe as its new president and CEO.
 In an email newsletter announcing the move, Brooklyn Botanic Garden board chair Diane Steinberg wrote that Benepe “is a visionary horticultural leader whose work embodies a belief that access to plants, green spaces, and nature should be available to all, especially neighborhoods and communities that have historically been neglected in urban planning.”

+As of October 7, 2025, the Brooklyn Botanic Garden announced in an email to supporters that Adrian Benepe has concluded his tenure as President & CEO of BBG to pursue new opportunities.

 Personal life

 Benepe is married to Charlotte Glasser, with whom he lives on the Upper West Side.
 They are the parents of two sons.